j-ewertz/ccalign/README.md

 # ccalign
-CCAlign is designed to simplify sentence-level text-audio alignment for analyzing conference calls.
+ccalign is designed to simplify sentence-level text-audio alignment for analyzing conference calls.
 Further details can be found in the original research [paper](https://ssrn.com/abstract=4307178).

 Please note that this repository is at an early stage.
 Further updates and improvements will follow shortly.